-The objective of this article is to provide an update on the diagnosis, assessment and management of anxiety disorders in adults.
+The objective of this article is to provide an update on the diagnosis, assessment, and management of anxiety disorders in adults.

-In the progression from DSM-IV to the present DSM-5 (2013), the anxiety disorders of the former DSM-IV have been organized into 3 separate categories in DSM-5.
+DR KWEK THIAM SOO Family Physician Bukit Batok Medical Clinic In the progression from DSM-IV to the present DSM-5 (2013), the anxiety disorders of the former DSM-IV have been organised into 3 separate categories in DSM-5.
 These are:

-1-Anxiety disorders (separation anxiety disorder, selective mutism, specific phobia, social phobia, panic disorder,

-Kwek Thiam Soo

-Family Physician Bukit Batok Medical Clinic agoraphobia, and generalized anxiety disorder).

-2-Obsessive-compulsive disorders (obsessive-compulsive disorder, body dysmorphic disorder, hoarding disorder, trichotillomania, and excoriation disorder).

-3-Trauma and stress-related disorders (reactive attachment disorder, disinhibited social engagement disorder, PTSD, acute stress disorder, and adjustment disorder).
+- 1. Anxiety disorders (separation anxiety disorder, selective mutism, specific phobia, social phobia, panic disorder, agoraphobia, and generalised anxiety disorder). - 2.
+Obsessive-compulsive disorders (obsessive-compulsive disorder, body dysmorphic disorder, hoarding disorder, trichotillomania, and excoriation disorder). - 3.
+Trauma and stress-related disorders (reactive attachment disorder, disinhibited social engagement disorder, PTSD, acute stress disorder, and adjustment disorder).

-The focus of this article is on anxiety disorders in adults and only the following will be covered: panic disorder and panic attacks; agoraphobia; social anxiety disorder (SAD); and generalized anxiety disorder (GAD).
+The focus of this article is on anxiety disorders in adults and only the following will be covered: panic disorder and panic attacks; agoraphobia; social anxiety disorder (SAD); and generalised anxiety disorder (GAD).

-Three recently published CPGs on anxiety disorders were reviewed namely, the Australian New Zealand guideline (2018), the Singapore MOH guideline (2015), and the Canadian guideline (2014).
-Useful and new information from these guidelines have been included into this article where relevant.
+Three recently published CPGs on anxiety disorders were reviewed; namely, the Australian New Zealand guideline (2018),2 the Singapore MOH guideline (2015),^{2,3} and the Canadian guideline (2014).4 Useful and new information from these guidelines have been included into this article where relevant.